temporalio/sdk-python/README.md

 ###### Global Import/Builtins

-Currently the sandbox still references/alters the global `sys.modules` and `builtins.__import__` fields while running workflow code.
-In order to prevent affecting other sandboxed code a global lock is used to ensure other threads aren't yielded to during sandbox run.
-Effort is ongoing to remove this global side effect and make `sys` and `builtins` truly isolated, but in the meantime know that this can affect other imports occurring in the system.
-Users are encouraged to not define workflows in Python applications with many other moving parts if possible, and to always test.
+Currently the sandbox references/alters the global `sys.modules` and `builtins` fields while running workflow code.
+In order to prevent affecting other sandboxed code, thread locals are leveraged to only intercept these values during the workflow thread running.
+Therefore, technically if top-level import code starts a thread, it may lose sandbox protection.

 ###### Sandbox is not Secure

-The sandbox is built to catch many non-determinisms and state sharing issues, but it is not secure.
+The sandbox is built to catch many non-deterministic and state sharing issues, but it is not secure.
 Some known bad calls are intercepted, but for performance reasons, every single attribute get/set cannot be checked.
 Therefore a simple call like `setattr(temporalio.common, "__my_key", "my value")` will leak across sandbox runs.

 The sandbox is only a helper, it does not provide full protection.